 The Humility of King Saul

 Israel insisted they be led by a King.
-God selected Saul to
+God selected Saul to be the first King of Israel.

 When Samuel was about to announce Saul as King to the tribes of Israel, Saul was hiding behind some supplies.
 Yes, hiding!